Redefine organisational value through knowledge-based technology, innovation, and data-driven re-engineering of markets, processes and resources.

-The aim of the MISTM programme is to produce graduates with advanced academic and practical expertise in information systems and technology management, for effective performance across a wide range of dynamic, competitive environments.
-They are geared to support the integration of systems and technological infrastructure within an organization and create a data-driven, knowledge-based environment.
+The aim of the MISTM programme is to produce graduates with advanced academic and practical expertise in information systems and technology management, for effective performance across a wide range of dynamic and competitive environments.
+Students are trained to support the integration of systems and technological infrastructure within an organisation and create a data-driven, knowledge-based environment.
 Furthermore, the MISTM is intended to provide the student with a solid foundation across key technologies and systems theories, provide sufficient consideration of those areas that would fall under the purview of the manager, and allow for further specialization and research.
 The programme is not intended to focus on any one area of Management Information Systems, make the participant an Information Technology expert, nor be the source of discussion of any particular technology.
-Rather, it builds sufficient capability that persons would be able to contribute within an organization or venture, on one part, and those seeking to pursue specialist skills in any one particular area would have enough exposure to the relevant area to attain further skills relatively effortlessly.
+Rather, it builds sufficient capability that persons would be able to contribute within an organisation or venture, on one part, and those seeking to pursue specialist skills in any one particular area would have enough exposure to the relevant area to attain further skills effortlessly.

 Benefits of the MISTM

-- Build competence to engage the resources and craft the overarching architecture streamlined to stated organizationalgoals and objectives
+- Build competence to engage the resources and craft the overarching architecture streamlined to stated organisational goals and objectives.

-- Gain academic credence from the formalizationof what was known and learnt, on successful completion of the programme.
+- Gain academic credence through the formalisation of your experiential knowledge upon successful completion of the programme.

-The academic year is broken into three trimesters, January to April; May to August; September to December; with exams and/or assessments in April, August and December.
-Traditionally classes areheld on evenings (5:30pm to 8:30pm) and on weekends.
+The academic year is broken into three (3) trimesters: January to April, May to August, September to December – with exams in April, August, and December.
+Traditionally classes are held on evenings (5:30 p.m. to 8:30 p.m.) and on weekends.

 Benefits of the Lok Jack GSB

-- Locally accredited by Accreditation Council of Trinidad and Tobago (ACTT) Institutional accreditation
+- Locally accredited by the Accreditation Council of Trinidad and Tobago (ACTT)

-- Local and International Faculty o Academic Faculty who have done extensive research in business education internationally
+- Academic faculty who have completed extensive research in business education internationally

-- Practioners who are business owners and have successful operations and expansions in many territories
+- Practitioners who are business owners with successful operations and expansions in many territories

-- Faculty who facilitate learning and ensure you have grasp concepts for each area of business in this specialty
+- Dedicated faculty who facilitate learning and ensure you have grasped concepts for each area of business in this specialty

 - Networking opportunities

-MISTM programme produces graduates with advanced academic and practical expertise in information systems
+The MISTM programme produces graduates with advanced academic and practical expertise in information systems.

-- Completed the requirements for the Postgraduate Diploma in Information System and Technology Management offered by the Arthur Lok Jack Graduate School of Busines
+- Completed the requirements for the Postgraduate Diploma in Information System and Technology Management offered by the Arthur Lok Jack Graduate School of Business.

-Persons without a first degree will not be allowed to enrol directly into the Masters programme.
+Persons without a first degree will not be allowed to enrol directly into the Master programme.

 Candidates who do not hold formal university degrees but possess a record of active and extensive professional experience in the field.
-Candidates with five (5) years’ experience in related professions will be eligible for entry via this mature entry route
+Candidates with five (5) years’ experience in related professions will be eligible for entry through this mature entry route.

 Transition from Postgraduate to Masters:

-Students who successfully complete the 20 credits of the Postgraduate Diploma and wish to transition to the Masters without being awarded the Diploma must complete the additional 24 credits, as those who registered directly into the Masters.
+Students who successfully complete the twenty (20) credits of the Postgraduate Diploma and wish to transition to the Master without being awarded the Diploma must complete the additional twenty-four (24) credits, as those who registered directly into the Master.

-- Fundamentals Computer Networking, Telecommunications and the Internet
+- Fundamentals of Computer Networking, Telecommunications and the Internet

 - Database Systems and Management